Shantanu48114860/HashTagCounter/README.md

 This project is implemented in Java version 13.

 # Execution:
-Following are the required steps to execute the project:
+Following are the required steps to execute the project:<br/>
-• javac hashtagcounter.java
+• javac hashtagcounter.java <br/>
-• java hashtagcounter <input_file_name> <output_file_name>
+• java hashtagcounter <input_file_name> <output_file_name> <br/>
 • If output file name is mentioned, view the output in the output file, else view the output in the output_file.txt

+# Detail Problem description
+Detail problem description is written at the file: ./projectSpring2020.pdf

+# Project Report:
+Project report is written at the file: ./ProjectReport-converted.pdf